ckglidden/UPCH-species-distribution-tutorial/README.md

 ```
 <img src=https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/final_figures/gee_feature_collection.png></br>
 **Figure 4**.
-The feature collection (1km square buffers around each point) visualized using the _Map.addLayer(fcVis)_ function from the code above. </br>
+Part of the feature collection (1km square buffers around each point) visualized using the _Map.addLayer(fcVis)_ function from the code above. </br>

 &nbsp;

-_Step 7._ Calculating area..._A. chamek_ typically live in lowland forests but are listed as endangered due to habitat loss.
-For our initial model we will include lulc variables related to forest cover and farming....
+_Step 7._ We will now calculate area per each feature (point + buffer) per year in the study period (2001-2020) in the feature collection. _A. chamek_ typically live in lowland forests but are listed as endangered due to habitat loss.
+For our initial model we will include lulc variables related to forest cover and farming.

-_Step 8._ Exporting to a table...
+_Step 8._ We will export a table with land class area per year per point as a csv to our GEE folder.
+You can also export the table as a shape file.

 &nbsp;